tesserato/compression/README.md

 [![DOI](https://zenodo.org/badge/370571978.svg)](https://zenodo.org/badge/latestdoi/370571978)

-Repository for the HC (Harmonic Compression) and PC (Pseudo cycles based compression).
-Since the codebases for both formats share a considerable portion of the code (.wav reading, saving, segmentation of pseudo cycles, etc), the authors decided to unify development in a single repository, and release a single executable for both codecs.
+Repository for the HC (Harmonic Compression) and PC (Pseudo cycles based compression) codecs.
+Since the codebases for both formats share a considerable portion of the code (.wav reading, saving, segmentation into pseudo cycles, etc), the authors decided to unify development in a single repository, and release a single executable for both codecs.

 # Installation

 The executable for Windows OS 64 bits can be downloaded in the releases section, along with the necessary libsndfile-1.dll, as a .zip archive.
 Those can be unpacked to a convenient folder and referenced via relative paths, or manually added to the system path.

 For other OSes, it should be possible to compile the source code via the Visual Studio solution.
-Not all C++ dependencies are included in the repository.
-Those that are pointed by relative paths, starting with "$(SolutionDir)".
+Not all C++ dependencies are included in the repository, however: only those that are pointed by relative paths, starting with "$(SolutionDir)".

 # Usage